pyPhotometry/docs/docs/index.md

 pyPhotometry is system of open source hardware and software for neuroscience fiber photometry data acquisition, consisting of an [acquisition board](user-guide/hardware.md) and [graphical user interface](user-guide/graphical-user-interface.md).

-pyPhotometry supports data aquisition from two analog and two digital inputs, and control of two LEDs via built in LED drivers with an adjustable 0-100mA output.
-The system supports time-division multiplexed illumination which allows fluoresence evoked by different excitation wavelengths to be independenly readout from a single photoreciever signal.
+pyPhotometry supports data acquisition from two analog and two digital inputs, and control of two LEDs via built in LED drivers with an adjustable 0-300mA output.
+The system supports time-division multiplexed illumination which allows fluorescence evoked by different excitation wavelengths to be independently readout from a single photoreceiver signal.
 Assembled acquisition boards are available from the [Open Ephys](https://open-ephys.org/pycontrol/oeps-8011) store and [Labmaker](https://www.labmaker.org/collections/neuroscience/products/pyphotometry-2-0).

 pyPhotometry hardware, software and documentation repositories are hosted on [GitHub](https://github.com/pyPhotometry), along with a [discussion board](https://github.com/orgs/pyPhotometry/discussions) for user support and questions.